-Every drone pilot knows not to fly in extreme weather conditions: rain, snow and hail.
-But even experienced drone pilots don't always measure wind conditions correctly.
-In this article, we will teach you how to distinguish between beneficial and threatening winds.
+Every drone pilot knows not to fly at extremesweatherFly in conditions: rain, snow and hail.
+But even experienced drone pilots don't always get wind conditions right.
+In this article, we'll teach you how to tell the difference between beneficial and threatening winds.

 How wind affects your flight

 Strong winds can make takeoffs extremely difficult.
 A drone's ground wind flow is covered by the wind - making the drone more likely to flip or be taken out of its flight pattern by the wind.
 The pilot should stand in front of the drone facing the wind so that there is a shelter from the wind.

 Strong winds are often accompanied by more extreme weather.
 Fast winds could signal an even bigger incoming threat: thunderstorms.
 Strong winds - we are characterised by wind speeds above 24 mph - can make it difficult to properly control the drone during flight and make a forced landing.
 Even with a portable helipad or soft, dry surface to land on, it can be difficult to ensure that your drone won't lose control with the propellers slowing down.

 When flying in strong winds, the drone's battery can drain quickly.
 More energy used to fight wind means faster consumption, just like an airplane needs more fuel to fight strong winds.
 Flying in the wind means the drone has a shorter flight time.
 If you want to fly your drone for a longer period of time, it is necessary and important to carry the drone with you to replace the battery.
 Additionally, many pilots overestimate the battery life of their drones, which makes their drones more likely to fail mid-flight and not be able to return or land safely.